 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten Free Flour Blend – This recipe is based on my classic Gluten Free Biscuit recipe.
-I tested it with the old Cup4Cup formulation and 11 blends in that recipe, and they should also work well in this recipe.
+- Gluten Free Flour Blend – I tested this recipe with the old and new Cup4Cup formulations, but any of the 12 flour blends I tested in my gluten free biscuit recipe will work.
 Depending on the starch-to-grain ratio of the blend you use, you may need to tweak the moisture level.

 - Baking Powder and Salt – Use aluminum-free baking powder.

-- Sourdough DiscardโMy sourdough discard had been refrigerated for a day.
+- Sourdough Discard – I keep my sourdough discard at a 1:1 flour-to-water ratio.
+It is stored in the fridge.
 If your discard has hooch (clear liquid) on top of the starter, drain it into the kitchen sink before using it.
-Don’t stir it into the discard.
+Do not stir it into the discard.

 - Butter – I used unsalted butter.
 If you use salted butter, don’t add extra salt.